 What is important here is- Can you let things go?
 Are you able to go?
 Yeah, that situation sucked.
 But it’s not a big deal.
 Let’s draw the line and get over it.

 For Example, A healthy relationship would be people communicating that they feel underwhelmed and disappointed because their partner let them down.
-But then choose to let it go, and they don’t bring it up time after time after time.
+But then choose to let it go, and they don’t bring it up time after time.

 7. Be Intimate Properly